Loading component...

 Tribunal: Disciplinary

-On 11 September 2025 the Disciplinary Tribunal found Mr Rodney Kidd breached CPA Australia’s 11 May 2022 Constitution (“the Constitution”) Article 36(a) when he had “committed, participated in or been involved with an Adverse Event” as defined in:
+At the Disciplinary Tribunal held on 11 September 2025, CPA Australia alleged Mr Rodney Kidd breached CPA Australia’s 11 May 2022 Constitution (“the Constitution”) Article 36(a) when he had “committed, participated in or been involved with an Adverse Event” as defined in:

 Volume 1 - Complaint 1: